 Ensure CWES are immediately and individually responsive to each Child and their Family’s needs and in the Child’s community.

-Abide by the Agency’s No Reject, No Eject policy.
+Accept referrals and provide contracted services on a No Reject, No Eject basis.

 Provide minimally restrictive, short term, temporary shelter care beds while maintaining as much normalcy for the Child as possible, including attendance at the Child’s school of origin whenever appropriate.